pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 it out loud:
 [[https://mathoverflow.net/questions/15447/is-there-a-standard-way-to-read-the-legendre-symbol]{.underline}](https://mathoverflow.net/questions/15447/is-there-a-standard-way-to-read-the-legendre-symbol)

-Also the other way around: We can have the same voicing for different notations.

-\|A\| and det(A) may read "determinant of A"

-exp(x) and e\^x may read as "exponential function at x"

-How will a non-visual user know which notation was used?
+Also the other way around.
+We can have the same voicing for different notations. \|A\| and det(A) may read "determinant of A"; both exp(x) and e\^x may read as "exponential function at x" How would a non-visual user know which notation was used when someone said this?

 A separate problem is the abuse of the alphabet in varying typefaces to convey context-dependent meaning.
-It's so easy to - visually - discern italic from normal, serif from sans-serif, gothic from Sutterlin - well, in truth it is not that easy but here we are.
+It's so easy to - visually - discern italic from normal, serif from sans-serif, gothic from Sütterlin - well, in truth it is not that easy but here we are.
 In addition, foreign alphabets are abused so much that mathematics has become reliant on particular typeface designs (cf. [[this